 Do you have a water filter at home?
 You can check the Water Quality Association’s website to see what your filter is proven to remove from the water you drink.

 And it’s CHEAP!
 Just did a price check on Deer Park spring water at Giant Eagle.
-Buying bottled water (this brand, anyway), costs $2.25 per gallon and leaves you with lots of plastic bottles to deal with.
-Shaklee’s Year of Get Clean Water costs just 52 cents per gallon.
-And after the initial investment of the reusable plastic pitcher, replacing the carbon filters gives you clean, fresh water for only 25 cents per gallon.
+Buying bottled water (this brand, anyway), costs $2.21 per gallon and leaves you with lots of plastic bottles to deal with.
+Shaklee’s Year of Get Clean Water costs just 33 cents per gallon at member price, 39 cents per gallon at retail price.
+And after the initial investment of the reusable plastic pitcher, replacing the carbon filters gives you clean, fresh water for only 25 cents per gallon retail price.

 QUESTION: Do you drink enough water?
 How do you get your drinking water?